 Berlin’s oldest and most famous lido still packs in the punters…

-Strandbad Wannsee’s impressive 1,275-metre long (and 80-metre wide) sweep of sandy beach has long been a venerable summer destination for Berliners.
-Officially the largest lido in Europe, it’s located on the Eastern side of the Wannsee Lake, just a 20-minute train ride or a 1-2 hour bike ride (depending on how quickly you cycle) from the city center.
+Strandbad Wannsee’s impressive 1,275-metre long (and eighty metre wide) sweep of sandy beach has long been a venerable summer destination for Berliners.
+Officially the largest lido in Europe, it’s located on the Eastern side of the Wannsee Lake, just a twenty minute train ride or a one to two hour bike ride (depending on how quickly you cycle) from the city centre.